g4r-tech/html/README.md

 Begin your web development journey with HTML (HyperText Markup Language), the standard markup language for documents designed to be displayed in a web browser.
 This hub will guide you from the basics to advanced techniques.

+HTML, or HyperText Markup Language, is the foundational building block of the web.
+As the standard markup language used for creating web pages and web applications, HTML forms the structural layer, providing a canvas where content can be organized and structured.
+Its inception can be traced back to the early days of the World Wide Web, introduced by Tim Berners-Lee in the late 1980s.
+Over the years, it has evolved through several versions, with each iteration bringing about enhancements and new features, allowing for richer web experiences.

+At its core, HTML consists of elements represented by tags, which define the structure and layout of content on a web page.
+These elements range from headings and paragraphs to links, images, and multimedia components.
+When combined with CSS (Cascading Style Sheets) for styling and JavaScript for interactivity, HTML becomes a powerful tool, enabling developers to craft intricate and dynamic web interfaces.
+While the language itself may seem deceptively simple, mastering it is fundamental for anyone aspiring to make a mark in web development, as it lays the groundwork for more complex web technologies and frameworks.

 ---

 ### 📚 Resources